The 65+ Best Tips for Family Travel on a Budget

-While there were a couple of attractions not open, it was well worth it.
-We even ate dinner at a restaurant one night and were literally the only patrons in the entire place!
+While some attractions were not open, it was well worth it.
+We even ate dinner at a restaurant one night and were the only patrons in the entire place!

-Flights, hotels and car rental were much cheaper because it was off season as well.
-So instead of looking for cheap places to travel internationally, try figuring out when the off season is for your international destination.
+Flights, hotels, and car rentals were much cheaper because it was also the low season.
+So instead of looking for affordable places to travel internationally, try figuring out when the off-season is for your international destination.
 If you can grab that window right before or after the tourist season, you can save thousands with these cheap travel tips.

 If you have a credit card offering frequent flyer miles or some travel benefits, cash them in.
 If you’ve ever wanted to know how to travel for free, consider travel hacking.
-It’s not for the faint of heart, but travel hacking is opening credit cards at the right time to score a ton of points and get free flights or hotel stays.
-Another popular option is to optimize your flights on an airline like Southwest, so that you fly enough to earn not only a free companion pass for the year, but free flights as well.
+It’s not for the faint of heart, but travel hacking opens credit cards at the right time to score many points and get free flights or hotel stays.
+Another popular option is to optimize your flights on an airline like Southwest so that you fly enough to earn a free companion pass for the year and free flights.

 You’d be surprised at some of the places you can find discounts for travel:

 - Costco or Sam’s Club: While I’ve never looked there, I hear great things about the vacation packages through membership clubs, including international travel for cheap.
 If you’re looking for an all-in-one option, this could be worthwhile if you already have a membership.
 Also, remember to buy discount gift cards there for Southwest or Disney when available!

-- Groupon: Groupon has great discounted travel package deals all the time, especially for budget travel destinations and international locations.
+- Groupon: Groupon has significantly discounted travel package deals all the time, especially for budget travel destinations and international locations.
 One of my favorite cheap travel tips is to sign up for Groupon’s travel emails to see what great deal you can score.

 - Your employer: Some employers off perks such as discount travel packages through their corporate travel agent.
 Ask around and see if they offer any programs to their employees.

-- Travelzoo’s Top 20: This is a weekly email that goes out and has discounted hotel, flights, and activities that are flash sales.
-You can sign up here if you want to receive the weekly top 20 deals email.
+- Travelzoo’s Top 20: This weekly email has discounted hotels, flights, and flash sales activities.
+You can sign up here to receive the weekly top 20 deals email.